Print to PDF

 Improving the well-being of people with mental health problems country-wide

 In BiH people with mental health problems belong to a highly disadvantaged and vulnerable group.
 They face discrimination and social exclusion on a daily basis and have limited access to adequate care.
-Mental health service providers at the community levels lack special skills necessary to conduct psychotherapy, occupational therapy, and to work with juvenile patients and family violence victims.
+Mental health service providers at the community levels lack special skills necessary to conduct psychotherapy, occupational therapy, to work with juvenile patients and victims of family violence.
 Thus, the scope of care available to people with mental health problems is rather limited.
 Furthermore, it is necessary to strengthen preventive care, as identifying early symptoms could prevent mental illness from becoming severe.

 Better quality of services and community anti-stigma programs

-Focus of the project is on mental health services at the community level, improving the scope and quality of those services, and accrediting the community centres for standardized and quality care they provide.
-Mental health professionals are educated and enhance their skills and knowledge in occupational and work therapy, psychotherapy, preventive work in the community, crisis interventions, and work with families.
-This will ensure that people with mental health problems and those at risk of developing such problems have access to a wider range of quality services.
-In order to decrease discrimination against people with mental health problems and raise respect for their human rights, the project works closely with different associations to conduct social inclusion activities and community anti-stigma programs, and develops programs for promotion of mental health.
+The focus of the project is on mental health services at the community level, improving the scope and quality of those services, and accrediting the community centres for standardized and quality care.
+Through the project, mental health professionals are educated and enhance their skills and knowledge in occupational and work therapy, psychotherapy, preventive work in the community, crisis interventions, and work with families.
+This ensures that people with mental health problems and those at risk of developing such problems have access to a wider range of qualitative services.
+In order to decrease discrimination against people with mental health problems and raise respect for their human rights, the project worked closely with different associations to conduct social inclusion activities and community anti-stigma programs, and developed programs for promotion of mental health.

-Over 500 mental health professionals, working in 72 Community Mental Health Centres country-wide, are included in the project.
+Over 500 mental health professionals, working in 74 Community Mental Health Centres country-wide, are included in the project.
 Additionally, support is provided for associations and self-help groups of mental health service users in 31 municipalities.
-Mental health institutions receive support in enhancing their management capacities and reorganisation of services.
+Mental health institutions received support in enhancing their management capacities and in reorganising their services.
 Strategic steering of the project’s interventions is with the health authorities in BiH.
-By engaging with these numerous actors, the project contributes to improving the quality of life of people with mental health problems, their families, and of those at risk of developing mental health problems.
+By engaging with these numerous actors, the project contributed to improving the quality of life of people with mental health problems, their families, and of those at risk of developing mental health problems.

 Continuous support and progress within mental health care in BiH